Charleston Emergency Response & Recovery Group (CERRG)

 Grant Success

-In 2022 the CERG was also successful in being awarded a grant for $99,542 from the Preparing Australian Communities (PAC) grant scheme to implement the following additional infrastructure to the Hall:
+In 2022 the CERRG was also successful in being awarded a grant for $99,542 from the Preparing Australian Communities (PAC) grant scheme to implement the following additional infrastructure to the Hall:

 · High-speed Satellite Broadband and wi-fi